image comparison

 The best before and after image comparison tools in 2026

-Comparing two images sounds simple until you try to show someone the difference.
+Comparing two images sounds simple until you try to show someone else the difference.
 A screenshot loses the interaction.
-A side by side crops too small.
-What people actually want is a slider they can drag across a before and an after, then a link they can send.
+A side by side crops both images small and makes the viewer’s eyes do the work.
+What you usually want is a slider you can drag across a before and an after, and then a link you can send.

 Lightweight “make a before/after and share it” tools